 Ensuring that you are meeting your daily nutritional requirements for imperative minerals and vitamins such as calcium and vitamin D can help reduce the risk factors of developing a bone disease like osteoporosis.
 In order to prevent muscle weakness, you should engage in regular exercise activities.
 Should the joint pain and stiffness become problematic, your physician can help you with medications, physical therapy, and even surgical procedures to help with even the most severe cases of cartilage deterioration.

 The muscles, brain, and digestive system all work together to keep food moving at an adequate speed through the digestive tract.
 Because the digestive tract is made of muscular tissues, age causes the rate of digestion to slow down and not work as well as it used to.
-The digestive tract muscles lose muscle mass and become less efficient, stiffer, and weaker as you age.
-This causes the most common age-related complaint regarding the digestive system, known as constipation.

 While saying that you should expect to experience constipation frequently as you age sounds sort of awful, there are many things you can do to prevent it.
 Drink plenty of water throughout the day to keep your tissues hydrated.
 Limit the amount of fat intake in your diet and increase the amount of fiber you consume.
 Should constipation become problematic, your physician has many tools in their toolbox to help reduce the frequency of which you experience it.

 The urinary tract contains the bladder, urethra, ureters, and kidneys.
 Your urinary system is responsible for controlling your body’s chemical and fluid balance as well as filter the blood of wastes and toxins.
 As you age the bladder wall will lose elasticity and will be unable to hold the same quantities of urine it once could.